The world is currently obsessed with chia seeds and sabja (or basil seeds), and with very good reason!

 7. Cholesterol Benefits

-- Chia Seeds – Help in lowering high triglyceride levels, assist in maintaining overall heart health, and promote
+- Chia Seeds – Help in lowering high triglyceride levels, assist in maintaining overall heart health, and promote healthy cholesterol levels.

 - Sabja Seeds – Help make sure the arteries and clean and unclogged by preventing cholesterol from sticking to the walls.
 In this way, they help lower the chances of heart attack and stroke.